On a star with expanding isotropic fluid: Conclusion

 \section{Conclusion}

-We propose a model for the gravitational expanding matter having an imperfect fluid as the source (with an equation of state similar to that one from the MIT Bag Model applied to hadrons or strange quark stars).
-The observer is comoving with the anisotropic fluid and feels no energy flux density.
-The energy density of the fluid is always positive but the pressures could be negative.
-When $t \rightarrow \infty$, the fluid becomes isotropic and the metric is of de Sitter type.
+We propose a model for the gravitational expanding matter having an anisotropic fluid as the source (with an equation of state similar to that one from the MIT Bag Model applied to hadrons or strange quark stars).
+The observer is comoving with the isotropic fluid and feels no energy flux density.
+The energy density of the fluid is always positive but the pressures are negative.
+The scalar curvature corresponding to the geometry (2.1) with $m(t,r)$ from (3.6) is constant and positive, even though the geometry is time dependent.
+When $t \rightarrow \infty$ (or $t>>1/2k$), the metric is exactly de Sitter, with $\Lambda = k^{2}$.